These birthday cakes are designed to evade YouTube’s controversial copyright algorithm

 To show the limits of the system, Mosele distorted each birthday cake image enough to make sure that Content ID wouldn’t be able to identify it.
 “By altering the media in some ways, it becomes unrecognizable to the system, like adding noise, manipulating the pitch or the speed,” he says—even though the images are so iconic that they’re still pretty recognizable to humans.

-After the EU law goes into effect, this is one way that creators might get around the upload censors, finding new ways to express themselves by referencing that ever-present lingua franca of the internet: Pop culture.
+After the EU law goes into effect, this is one way that creators might get around the upload censors, finding new ways to express themselves by referencing that ever-present lingua franca of the internet: pop culture.